 ARTICLE 12 – UNION STEWARDS

 Section 1.
-The number of Union Stewards shall be _____.
+The Union shall strive to have an adequate representation of stewards, providing for effective representation for all shifts.
 The Union shall designate one (1) Chief Steward.
 The Union shall advise the Employer in writing of the names of Union Stewards.
 No more than one Union Steward may participate in any grievance procedure, unless a steward is the Grievant, in which case he or she shall be entitled to representation by another Steward.
 Union Stewards, unless the Steward is the Grievant, shall be recognized by the Employer as representatives of the employees for the purposes of enforcing this Agreement, and shall generally act as representatives of the Union on the job.

 Section 2.
 A Steward may request to be released from his/her regular duties to investigate grievances on Employer time.
 Requests to conduct such investigations shall not be unreasonably withheld.
 The Steward shall contact his/her supervisor in advance to determine a time when such investigation will not interfere with the Steward’s work and the work of the person with whom the Steward wants to meet.